A House of Prayer – Isaiah 56

 Reflection

-Lord, show us the people that You want us to assist as they travel through their faith journey.
-Show us what to do and how to do it so that we may successfully follow Your will.
-In Jesus name, Amen.
+Lord, show us the people that You want us to assist as they travel on their faith journey.
+Show us what to do and how to do it, so that we may successfully obey and follow You.
+May You get all the glory as we seek to do Your will.
+We pray this in Jesus name, Amen.